Skip to main content

 ModeWhat HappensExample

-PassthroughPassed as-is; provider may ignore if unsupportedstyle
+PassthroughPassed as-is to upstream; provider may ignore if unsupportedstyle, quality, guidance_scale

 RenamedField name mapped to provider’s expected name for this modelprompt